marybahati/Nginx-gateway-microservices/README.md

 # Nginx Gateway Microservices

-A production-style microservice environment: three Node.js HTTP services behind an Nginx reverse proxy, with service discovery, structured logging, request tracing, and network isolation for internal services.
+A production-style microservice environment: three Node.js HTTP services behind an Nginx reverse proxy, with a full **MELT** observability layer (Metrics, Events, Logs, Traces) using Prometheus, Grafana, Jaeger, Loki, and Promtail.

 Only **Service A** is publicly reachable through Nginx.
 Services B and C are internal infrastructure.